bmordue/sterne/README.markdown

-# sterne: simple Stars! clone
+# sterne

-Leans heavily on
+A simple Stars! clone that leans heavily on
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).